 There are also VIP beach clubs for people looking for a more luxurious experience without the crowds.
 These clubs will generally include:

-Sunbeds (50-70TL)
+Sunbeds ($3.5)

-Drinks (60-150TL)
+Drinks ($4-8)

 There may also be other free attractions and amenities on site.
 Some beach clubs may have free entrance but require a minimum amount spent per person.
 Others may charge a flat rate but allow you to redeem that amount for food or drink on-site.

-Beach clubs can be very popular during the summer so it’s wise to call ahead and make a reservation if possible.
+Beach clubs can be very popular during the summer, so it's wise to call ahead and make a reservation if possible.

 Read more to learn about the best beaches in Turkey here.